Chozen

 Chozen is an American adult animated sitcom on FX.
 The series aired from January 13 to March 31, 2014, and which was created by Grant Dekernion.
 The show ran for one season.

 Plot

 Chozen is a gay white gangsta rapper on a quest to rebuild his career after being released from prison.

 Production

 Chozen was announced as the first original series pick-up for FXX, FX's spin-off network that launched in 2013, but was later reassigned to FX where it aired after Archer on Monday nights.

 The series was a collaboration between the producers of Eastbound & Down and the producers of Archer.

 On May 14, 2014, Chozen was cancelled after one season.

-Chozen was released on DVD on December 16, 2014 exclusively through Amazon as a "manufactured on demand" DVD-R set.
+Chozen was released on DVD on December 16, 2014 exclusively through Amazon as a manufactured on demand (MOD) DVD-R set.
 The MOD double-disc set contains three previously unaired episodes.